djkim9031-research/transformer/README.md

 ## Disclaimer

-I only have CUDA GPU with compute 7.5 currently, and it does not support C++17.
-If more modern CUDA architecture is available, I believe C++ 17 is supported on nvcc compiler.
+Currently, I only have CUDA GPU with compute 7.5, and it does not support C++17.
+If more modern CUDA architecture is available, C++ 17 should work fine with nvcc compiler.
+If NVIDIA GPU is not available on your device then use libTorch nightly CPU version by updating the dockerfile accordingly.